OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 4.  once you buy or download an item and the item has been paid for, you acquire a non-exclusive license to use the item under the terms set out in the license (non-exclusive means others might also license the same item).
 5.  the author retains ownership of the item.
 6.  your relevant details may be provided to the author of the item in order to facilitate the transaction, for example for invoicing and item support services.
-7.  transaction limits may apply to Envato Credits (such as total or daily limits). and
-8.  we have the right to enforce against you the terms of the license that you have acquired from an author.
+7.  we have the right to enforce against you the terms of the license that you have acquired from an author.

 It is important that you understand the terms on which you are making a purchase.
 Please take the time to review this section carefully.
 See our Help Center article for information about account limits.

-22\. **Warranties we make**:
+21\. **Warranties we make**:

 1. We warrant that the Envato Market sites will be suitable for the purposes described on the sites, and that we will provide our platform services with reasonable skill and care.
 2. We otherwise do not make any express or implied warranties about the Envato Market sites (or any items on the Envato Market sites).

-23\. **Warranties authors make**: The author of an item you buy warrants to you that:
+22\. **Warranties authors make**: The author of an item you buy warrants to you that:

 1.  the item is of acceptable quality and fit for the purpose for which it is 'sold'.
 2.  the item matches the description given by the author on the item preview page, as well as any item preview.